Irma is unraveling, according to our News 13 meteorologists — even if it doesn't feel like it.

 Customers are being asked to take a picture of any major utility damage with a significant amount of water and send it with the address or cross streets to the city of Cocoa to help them find the causes.

-If the leaks are fixed on Monday, it would be no earlier than Wednesday before water is available again to Cocoa water customers, the city says.
+If the leaks are fixed today, it would be no earlier than Wednesday before water is available again to Cocoa water customers, the city says.

 National Guard troops and Orange County Fire Rescue are assisting residents of 129 homes in a neighborhood near Old Winter Garden Road get to a nearby school after their homes were flooded.